luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 ## Topic 4: Understand and follow best security practices
 ### 1 Data Explorer
-- You can find it on Data/Data Explorer
+- You can find it on Data or Data Explorer sections
 - Helps you with
 	- Navigate databases, tables, views
 	- Explore data schema, metadata and history